21 Mar Nutrition Tips When Trying to Conceive

 Healthy protein, fat and omega-3s are all on the “nutrients that increase fertility” list – and increasing your fish intake will promote all three.
 Experts recommend eating two- to three-servings of fish per week.
 Focus on SMASH fish (Salmon, Mackerel, Anchovies, Sardines and Herring) for ultimate pregnancy and physical health.
 Read the American Pregnancy Association’s, Mercury Levels in Fish, to learn more about the importance of fish in a pregnancy diet as well as which fish to seek out and/or avoid.

-Are you concerned that it’s taking you too long to conceive?
+Are you concerned that it’s taking you too long to conceive and that nutrition intake my be the cause?
 Contact us here at the Fertility Center of Dallas to determine if it’s time to schedule a consultation.